Lovepiratehearts/lovepiratehearts/content/english/products/_index.md

 ---
-title: "All latest Smart Watch" description : "this is a meta description"
+title: "All our love"
+description : "All our products"
 draft: false
 ---